 Rake brushes are specifically designed for shedding season – they have wide teeth spaced close together in order to catch all those pesky dead hairs before they fall onto your floor or furniture!
 These types of tools should only be used

 This is a brush with long, stainless steel bristles that are designed to get deep into your dog’s undercoat and remove excess hair.

 Wire Hound Brush

 These brushes come with two rows of metal pins that work well on short-haired dogs because they don’t pull as much hair out when brushing as some other types of brushes do

 Grooming Tips for Your German Shepherd Pal

-1. Firstly, you need to ensure that your German Shepherd enjoys while grooming.
+1. Firstly, you need to ensure that your German Shepherd enjoys it while grooming.
 Otherwise, it is going to be a tricky task for you because your buddy loves to be playful and restless to some extent.
 Therefore, you have to pull off the grooming session with lots of care and patting.
 All you need to make sure your dog gets used to grooming as much as possible.
-This will make it easier for you to manage his coat and to ensure that no tangles or pesky matting forms.
+This will make it easier for you to manage his coat and ensure that no tangles or pesky matting forms.

-2. When your pal habituates with the grooming tools, establish a routine to go on with regular brushing.
+2. When your pal habituates to the grooming tools, establish a routine to go on with regular brushing.
 So, just to recap, the short-haired German Shepherd needs a pin brush and an undercoat rake; the medium-haired pooch needs an undercoat rake and either a pin or a slicker dependent on the length, and a long-haired dog needs an undercoat rake and a slicker brush.